lamperouge1218/readme_generator_node/README.md

-# README Generator
+# Professional README Generator

 ![License Badge](https://img.shields.io/badge/license-MIT-blue)

 ## Description

-This project takes user input and generates professional READMEs
+Taking user input, generate a professional README.md file so that more time can be spent working on the project itself.

 ## Table of Contents